One Davol Square, Suite 111

 Dr. Imber has worked on cases with children, adolescents and adults with a broad array of disabilities.

 Dr. Imber has also testified as an expert on matters concerning custody and parental termination of rights.

-He has been involved in cases from the following states: Alaska, Arizona, Connecticut, Delaware, Florida, Hawaii, Massachusetts, Michigan, New Jersey, New York, Pennsylvania, Rhode Island, Vermont and Washington.
+He has been involved in cases from the following states: Alaska, Arizona, Connecticut, Delaware, Florida, Hawaii, Massachusetts, Michigan, New Jersey, New York, Pennsylvania, Rhode Island, Vermont and Washington and West Virginia.